LifeBogger presents the Full Story of a Senegalese Football Legend best known by the Nickname; ‘Said‘.

 The analysis involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.
 Now, without further ado, let’s begin.

 Sadio Mane’s Childhood Story – Early Life and Family Background:

-He was born 10 April 1992 in Sedhiou, Senegal.
-He grew up in the small village of Bambali, deep in the south of Senegal.
-A village with a population of just 24,213 – about 5% that of Liverpool.
+For Biography starters, Mane was born on the 10th day of April 1992 in Sedhiou, Senegal.
+Sadio Mane grew up in the small village of Bambali, deep in the south of Senegal.
+A village with a population of just 24,213 – about 5% of that of Liverpool.

 “My parents never had money to send me to school,” he recalled.
 “Every morning and evening, I would always go to play football with my friend in the streets.